HPA Axis Dysregulation

 trouble falling or staying asleep

-Living a long life with Optimal Health and Vitality
+Living a Long Life with Vitality

 In order to do this we must address the HPA axis and understand our own stress response.
 I know personally that the more joy and purpose I discover, the more I must look at how I manage my stress.